fasrc/reframe-fasrc/README.md

 * strided_bandwidth: Runs bandwidth test with various stride sizes.
 Originally from CSCS

 #### gpu
+* dgemm: Runs dgemm code to get a measure of FLOps.
+Originally from CSCS
 * gpu_burn: Burns in GPU and gives a report of GFLOps for one GPU and its temperature.
 Originally from CSCS
 * kernel_latency: Tests latency in loading the NVIDIA kernel.
 Originally from CSCS
 * memory_bandwidth: Tests GPU memory bandwidth.
 Originally from CSCS